dynatrace-oss/opentelemetry-metric-dotnet/README.md

 More information on exporting OpenTelemetry metrics to Dynatrace can be found in the [Dynatrace documentation](https://www.dynatrace.com/support/help/extend-dynatrace/opentelemetry/opentelemetry-metrics).

 This exporter is built against the OpenTelemetry .NET SDK [v1.3.2](https://github.com/open-telemetry/opentelemetry-dotnet/releases/tag/core-1.3.2).
-It should be compatible with applications targeting OpenTelemetry .NET SDK version 1.2.0 and higher.

 ## Getting started